lars-sh/parent/README.md

 `.travis.yml` tells [Travis](https://travis-ci.org/) which kind of project to build.
 It is created only if it does not exist.

-`README.md` is *your* place for a short project introduction, getting started information and user documentation.
-A template is created only if it does not exist.
+`CHANGELOG.md` and `README.md` are *your* places.
+Insert your changes, a short project introduction, getting started information and user documentation.
+Templates are created only if the file does not exist.

 `LICENSE.txt` is **not** created.
 You need to create one yourself!
 See the section about JAR Generation above for more information.